farahanasuhaimi/React-Course-with-DevEd/README.md

 console.log(filterUser); // return none as the user array has changed.
 ```

-- Reduce is used to transform an array into single object
+- Reduce is used to transform an array into single object ??

 ### 4. Components

+- A component has:
+  1. its own functionality (i.e. button for stop and play),
+  2. can be reusable
+  3. easy to scale up